Introduction

 Can I paint over moldy concrete surfaces?

-No—clean and remediate the mold first to prevent it from reappearing under the paint.
+It’s important to clean and remediate the mold first to stop it from coming back under the paint.

 What should I do if mold keeps returning after remediation?

-Yes, if mold returns, investigate potential moisture sources and improve ventilation to prevent future growth.
+If mold keeps coming back, check for sources of moisture and improve ventilation to help prevent future growth.

 Are there any specific products recommended for mold removal on concrete?

-Yes, look for mold removers that contain sodium hypochlorite or hydrogen peroxide, as they are effective against mold on concrete.
+Look for mold removers that include sodium hypochlorite or hydrogen peroxide, as they work well against mold on concrete.

 How can I prevent mold from growing on my concrete surfaces in the future?